openhab/openhab-addons/bundles/org.openhab.binding.enphase/README.md

 # Enphase Binding

 This is the binding for the [Enphase](https://enphase.com/) Envoy Solar Panel gateway.
-The binding uses the local api of the Envoy gateway.
+The binding uses the local API of the Envoy gateway.
 Some calls can be made without authentication and some use a user name and password.
 The default user name is `envoy` and the default password is the last 6 numbers of the serial number.
 The Envoy gateway updates the data every 5 minutes.